entzyeung/car-purchase-ai/README.md

 This webapp helps users evaluate the quality of a used car based on its price, maintenance costs, and physical features.
 Using machine learning models, it rates a car as **Unacceptable**, **Acceptable**, **Good**, or **Very Good**, assisting users in making smarter buying decisions.
 The app is built with Python, HTML, PyScript, and Bootstrap, providing an interactive interface to train models and get AI recommendations.

-I originally built the machine learning models in 2018 and developed the webapp in 2020, converting it from a Flask-based front-end and back-end to PyScript.
+I originally built the machine learning models in 2020 and developed the webapp, then converted it from a Flask-based front-end and back-end to PyScript in 2022.
 At that time, PyScript was still experimental and not yet officially published, making this project an early exploration of running Python in the browser.
 Additionally, models like XGBoost were a big hit back then, reflecting the data science trends of the era.
 I’m now revisiting and fixing this old, broken app in 2025 to preserve this piece of my data science journey—I don’t want to let it go to waste and want to keep it as a historical milestone of my growth as a data scientist.

 ## What Does This App Do?